Rich Dudes│How Warren Buffett’s Net Worth Went From $10K to $114B

 Under Buffett’s leadership, Berkshire Hathaway has grown to become one of the largest companies in the world, with a market capitalization that ranks it among the top tier of companies globally.
 Despite its size, the company is known for its decentralized structure, with individual businesses operating largely autonomously under the Berkshire Hathaway umbrella.

 Among the notable businesses owned by Berkshire Hathaway are GEICO, a major insurance provider, and Fruit of the Loom, a leading manufacturer of clothing and textiles.
-The company's investment portfolio is also closely watched by investors, with Buffett's picks and strategies closely scrutinized by market watchers.

 Warren Buffett’s top ten stocks by number of shares at the end of 2022 include Bank of America, Apple, Coca-Cola, Kraft Heinz, Occidental Petroleum, Chevron, American Express, Nu Holdings, HP, and Paramount Global.